LalatenduMohanty/license-updater/README.md

 ## Testing

 The project includes comprehensive unit tests that cover all major functions and edge cases.
-The tests use mocking to avoid actual `dnf` command calls during testing.
+The tests use mocking to simulate the DNF API without requiring actual DNF installation or network access.

 ### Running Tests